Coach: Jake Brindle

 - Favorite Team Memory: San Diego Bike Camp

 - #1 Tip to a Newbie: Practice open water swimming in the ocean before you try it during a race.

 - Worst Forgotten Item on Race Morning: I forgot dramamine, got a bout of vertigo during the swim, and threw up on the way to transition.

 - How I Got Into Tri: I ran xc and track in high school, but when I got to UCI I wanted to try something new so I joined the Powerlifting team.
-It took about a year for me to realize that lifting heavy weights wasn’t my calling (at 5’5″ and 115lbs, the weights I was lifting weren’t actually that heavy).
+It took about a year for me to realize that lifting heavy weights wasn’t my calling.
 I missed racing, and saw triathlon the a perfect opportunity to do something I’m good at (running), something I like (biking), and something I want to get better at (swimming).

 - Email: firstname.lastname@example.org

 - Favorite of the 3 disciplines: Running, as I find it the easiest to train and compete well in.

 - Favorite Team Activity: Going to a bike camp that we held in San Diego where I got to really push the limits of my biking abilities while also being able to bond with my teammates.